As a teacher, I rely on a number of different tools to help make my job easier while also ensuring I deliver a better experience for my students.

 While Discovery Education does require a paid subscription, many schools and districts will cover the cost if teachers advocate for using this helpful all-in-one content hub.

-Flocabulary is another entertaining destination for building background knowledge and introducing important concepts to kids.
+Flocabulary is another platform I love for building background knowledge and introducing important concepts to kids.
 A massive database of educational raps and songs, Flocab hooks students instantly with its catchy tunes while incorporating meaningful primary sources and informative concepts into its music videos.

 Each Flocabulary video also includes other features, such as a vocabulary game, a “Read and Respond” section where students can express their thoughts, and a quiz that students can complete either as a whole group or individually.
 With raps and songs on everything from punctuation to Civil Rights, this is a great online resource to get your students hyped about learning.